pelmoine/technical-test-EUROSPORT/README.md

 It is a technical test for Eurosport, you can find the main task [here](https://eurosportdigital.github.io/eurosport-web-developer-recruitment/).

+To run the project run the commands in the source folder `run npm i` and then `npm start`.

+Then, you can access to the project at [http://localhost:3000](http://localhost:3000).

 ## Available Scripts

 In the project directory, you can run: